-1. When did the Ancient Greek period begin?
-2. How long did the ancient Greek period last for?
-4. What was life like for Ancient Greek people?
-6. Can you give two similarities and differences between Sparta

-7. How were the Olympic Games discovered?
-8. How often do the Olympic Games take place?
+- 1. When did the Ancient Greek period begin? - 2.
+How long did the ancient Greek period last for? - 3.
+Where did the ancient Greeks live? - 4.
+What was life like for Ancient Greek people? - 5.
+Who was Alexander the Great? - 6.
+Can you give two similarities and differences between Sparta and Athens? - 7.
+How were the Olympic Games discovered? - 8.
+How often do the Olympic Games take place? - 9.
+How have the Olympic games changed?